Byterum/crypto-art-contract/README.md

 ### 4. Call `updatetoken` to update current value of your layer token

 After setup tokens, you can also update current value of each layer token you hold. **This will make effect on the final artwork.**

+## How to bid artwork

+### 0. Token holders call `auctiontoken` to make token auctionable.

+Artists need to add their tokens to auction list and set a specific end time.
+Artist can also accept any current prices from bidders before the auction ends by calling `acceptbid`.
+If do so, the auction will be closed in advance.

+### 1. Pay by PDH and get the qualification of bidding.

+To get the qualification of bidding, you need to transfer a special token `PDH` to artwork contract account to get 1 chance of bidding.

+### 2. 3rd-party call `bid` to bid the token.

+Users that are interested in this artwork token can bid it.
+Each bidding will charge 1 chance as bidding qualification, and will give price larger than those before.

+### 3. Make auction end and transfer tokens by calling `auctionend` or `acceptbid`.

+We have two ways to end an auction and trigger token transferring:

+- Token holders can call `acceptbid` to accept the final price.
+- Bidders can call `auctionend` only after auction ends.

 ## License